madalin-dogaru/cheat-sheet-mix/2.C#/class-creation.md

-// Forest.cs - declaring the class and its fields in its own file using System;
+// Forest.cs - declaring the class and its fields(class members) in its own file using System;

 namespace BasicClasses